5 Popular Open-Source Data Lineage Tools to Consider in 2023

 Tokern was released not quite long ago, and it considers the latest data engineering and design patterns.
 One such example is that, in addition to building data lineage from dbcat (the data catalog), Tokern also enables you to build data lineage from your query history or ETL scripts, which makes it ideal for BI and ETL tool integration.

 Tokern stores the data catalog and the lineage in a PostgreSQL database.
 You can access this database for further analysis using SQL or feed it into other visualization and analysis engines.

-In addition to the state-of-the-art data lineage capabilities, Tokern also offers PII (personally identifiable information) and PHI (personal health information) detection using PIICatcher.
+In addition to the best-in-class data lineage capabilities, Tokern also offers PII (Personally Identifiable Information) and PHI (Personal Health Information) detection using PIICatcher.
 This built-in tool utilizes a combination of regular expressions and a couple of standard NLP libraries for PII detection, such as Spacy and Stanford NER.

-Dubbed as the world's first open-source metadata standard, Egeria offers a way to seamlessly integrate your data engineering tools to get a reliable and consistent view of your metadata.
+Egeria was dubbed the “world’s first open-source metadata standard”.
+It offers a way to seamlessly integrate your data engineering tools to get a reliable and consistent view of your metadata.
 In addition to cataloging and searching the metadata, this standard allows you to build more advanced solutions for data lineage tracing, data quality checks, PII identification, etc.

 Many data engineering architectures involve a lot of avoidable chatter between various data tools.
 Egeria stays away from that and instead works on a hub-and-spoke model where everything passes through Egeria.
 That way, you only have to converse with one tool.

 Egeria data lineage features